sheisc/COMP9024/Trees/BinarySearchTree/README.md

               |             |
     nodeName  |   NULL      |
       numVal  |     50      |
-      pNodePtr|    &root    | // Points to the local pointer variable 'root' defined in main() pNode  |             | // NULL
+      pNodePtr|    &root    | // Points to the local pointer variable 'root' pNode  |             | // NULL
        tmp    |             | // Points to the Node 50 in the heap
               |             | BiTreeInsert(&root, 50, NULL)'s stack frame